 Fossil fuel divestment is about establishing ethical policies that avoid investing money in financial markets related to industries such as oil, and gas.
 Methodist Church has been particularly active on this front over the last few years.

 In October 2020, the Methodist Council passed a resolution on divestment which will result in the Central Finance Board of the Methodist Church ceasing to invest in all oil and gas companies which are not currently aligned with the Paris Agreement target of a global temperature rise well below 2 degrees'.
 Several Methodist churches have already announced their decision to divest from fossil fuels and more will no doubt follow.

 A key message from the webinar was that big business is becoming more susceptible to change because of pressure applied by churches, other faith groups, as well as the wider environmental lobby and, of course, ordinary investors.

-Meanwhile, a local ecumenical initiative to educate, inform and encourage people in churches to think more deeply about climate change and other environmental matters gets under way during Lent with a five-week online study course entitled 'Caring for Creation'.
-Details may be found on the 'Lent & Easter' page.
+During Lent, a local ecumenical initiative to educate, inform and encourage people in churches to think more deeply about climate change and other environmental matters was held through the online study course entitled 'Caring for Creation'.

 Since then, a survey conducted by YouGov has suggested that 25% of Britons are unwilling to change key habits to tackle climate change.
 When asked about how climate change affects people's lives in the UK, 69% of those polled said they did not feel personally impacted.